leoadec/leoadec.github.io/.github/README.md

-This is a repository for my personal webpage and other personal projects.com
+This is a repository for my personal webpage.

 It is generated with Jekyll and pushed to GitHub Pages, where it can be seen at: https://leoadec.github.io or https://leoadec.com